Is there anything more embarrassing than being a travel writer with a fear of flying?

 It sounds ridiculous, I know.

 I mean, I travel for a living.
 I must get on a plane at least once a month, if not once a week at times.
-So why on earth has every flight I’ve taken felt like it was bringing me one step closer to death?
+So why on earth has every flight I’ve ever taken felt like it was bringing me one step closer to death?

 It didn’t used to be this way.

-Funnily enough, once I started boarding planes regularly, my fear began to grow.
+Once I started boarding planes regularly, my fear began to grow.

 It turns out exposure therapy was not the way forward for me.

 The more I travelled, the more scared I became.

 What started off as slight jitters during the first few months of my round-the-world trip turned into full-blown panic attacks by the end of the first year.